digiscot/digiscot-website/pages/challenge.md

 ## Call 1 (Winter 2014)

 Over 70 applications were made to Call 1.
-The [Digital Participation Leadership Group](/about/) has made twenty-five direct offers of funding for digital participation projects, and has also made a further twenty-nine offers for projects to partner with organisations that have signed [Scotland's Digital Participation Charter](/charter/).
+The [Digital Participation Leadership Group](/about/) has made 25 direct offers of funding for digital participation projects, and has also made a further 29 proposals for projects to partner with organisations that have signed [Scotland's Digital Participation Charter](/charter/).

 Work-in-progress pages for funded projects are listed below.